We're All Going to the World's Fair: Plot

 Casey, a lonely teenage girl living with her single father, records herself taking the viral "World's Fair Challenge".
 She states "I want to go to the World's Fair" three times, pricks her finger, smears her blood on her laptop computer screen, and watches a strobe light video, before saying she will post updates if she starts to notice any "changes" and posts the video publicly.

 Other World's Fair challengers record and post their own psychological and physical changes while engaging with viewers.
-In a video, Casey recounts bouts of sleepwalking she experienced when she was younger and says she has begun feeling similarly since taking the challenge.
-Late one night, she sneaks into her shed and finds her father's shotgun.
-She watches an ASMR video of a young woman calming someone after a nightmare before a video made to her from user "JLB" plays, featuring Casey's distorted face along with the messages "YOU ARE IN TROUBLE" and "I NEED TO TALK TO YOU."
+In a video, Casey recounts bouts of sleepwalking she experienced when she was younger and says she has felt similarly since taking the challenge.
+Late one night, she sneaks into her shed and finds her father's assault rifle.
+She watches an ASMR video of a young woman calming someone after a nightmare, before a video addressed to her by user "JLB" plays, featuring Casey's distorted face and the messages "YOU ARE IN TROUBLE" and "I NEED TO TALK TO YOU."

 Casey reaches out to JLB, a collaborator with other World's Fair challengers, and speaks with him over Skype, though he keeps his camera off.
 JLB claims to worry about the symptoms she has reported, and encourages her to keep making videos so he can monitor her well-being.
 JLB is revealed to be an equally lonely middle-aged man who spends his time watching other people's World's Fair videos.

 JLB watches a video Casey recorded of herself sleeping, during which she pulls herself out of bed with a menacing smile.
 JLB informs her that the forces behind the World's Fair are taking her over, and that she should continue posting.
-The content of Casey's videos becomes increasingly disturbing - she inexplicably screams in terror while recording herself singing and dancing, announces her intention to use her father's gun to kill either him or herself, and ominously states that she will one day "disappear" and nobody will ever figure out what has happened to her.
+The content of Casey's videos becomes increasingly disturbing.
+She inexplicably screams in terror while recording herself singing and dancing, declares her intention to use her father's gun to kill either him or herself, and ominously states that she will one day "disappear" and no one will ever know what has happened to her.